 And good luck

-my advice is to start with tights under the skirts and shorts…then you’ll get used to wearing the skirts/shorts and gain the confidence to wear them without the tights by the time the weather warms up for spring!posted almost 5 years ago
+my advice is to start with tights under the skirts and shorts…then you’ll get used to wearing the skirts/shorts and gain the confidence to wear them without the tights by the time the weather warms up for spring!posted over 5 years ago

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Hi Sarah, I’m SarahJayne : ).
 I think it’s cool that you’ve become inspired to discover your style.
 Thats a very good thing.
 And don’t hate on yourself over your perceived flaws, because we ALL have flaws!
 Even celebrities aren’t perfect.
 Find the things you LIKE about yourself and work with those, and learn the fashion tricks which conceal the features you aren’t keen on!
 ANYONE can look great, regardless of their size and shape.
 Beauty comes in all different forms!Now, about your style to be! * Short, wide legs?
 Black is always slimming, so if you’re insecure about your legs, wear black pants/leggings/tights.

 - You can add length to your legs by wearing heels or wedges (you might wanna start with wedges since they’re more comfortable …. then work your way into heels).
 Adding length will also have a slimming effect.